Dr. Ivona Tau, coming from Vilnius, Lithuania, is an A.I. artist specializing in generative techniques. She utilizes neural networks and coding as...

-Like many of us, towards the end of 2020, I found myself mostly home-bound again and running out of ideas of what to do with myself.
-Being a bookworm I decided to explore the bookshelves of my family home.
-Quickly I came across my mother’s bookshelf devoted to her passion – photography.
-Join me in exploring the best photography books I found on those shelves!
+As I am a huge bookworm, one day I decided to explore the bookshelves of my family home.
+Quickly I came across my mother’s shelf devoted to her passion – photography.
+Join me in exploring the best photography books I found there!
 It is certainly a subjective list, so please add your favorites in the comments!

-Given the summer is still a while away this book caught my eye, so it will open our list of the best photography books.
+This book caught my eye thanks to its summery topic, so it will open our list of the best photography books.
 It reminded me of the summer of 2018 when this exhibition took place at the National Maritime Museum in Greenwich.
 Through the work of four photographers, it charts the relationship of the British public with the British seaside.
 And it is truly a love-hate relationship, people flock to the beach at every opportunity, but then it also often lets us down, not meeting our expectations.

-What I love about this book is both the change in how people come to the beach and behave, between now and the 1960s.
-Another lovely thing is the British penchant for irony, many of those pictures will have you laughing out loud.
+What I love about this book is how it presents the change in how people come to the beach and behave, between now and the 1960s.
+Another lovely aspect is the British penchant for irony, many of those pictures will have you laughing out loud.
 Others are more sentimental or meditative, placing people within the vastness of the beach and the sea and showing how small we are.
-In addition to all this, the book shows what we have all been missing dearly this year: social interaction.
-There is so much of it on the beach, no matter how hard we try to stay in our little bubble, on the beach you do interact.
 It was a joy to look through.

-The material in this book ranges from William Henry Fox Talbot’s picture of the Bridge of Sighs in Cambridge from 1845, all the way to the aftermath of the Tōhoku tsunami in Japan, 2011.
-The photos are not organized chronologically but rather grouped around various topics such as home and house, the construction materials, power and representation, construction, decay and destruction, and cities.
-What it allows us to see is the evolution of architecture photography from early, very detailed pictures that we can look at for hours, to the large scale distanced shots of the modernists and later buildings.
-As architecture evolved and shed its detail so it seems did photography by taking a step back.
+The material in this book ranges from William Henry Fox Talbot’s picture of the Bridge of Sighs in Cambridge from 1845, all the way to the aftermath of the Tōhoku tsunami in Japan, in 2011.
+The photos are not organized chronologically but rather grouped around various topics such as home and house, construction materials, power and representation, construction, decay and destruction, and cities.
+What it allows us to see is the evolution of architectural photography from early, very detailed pictures that we can look at for hours, to the large-scale distanced shots of the modernist and later buildings.
+As architecture evolved and shed its detail so it seems photography did by taking a step back.
 It is a fascinating journey into a typically underappreciated branch of photography.

 One of the titans of fashion photography, Avedon was the man that brought it out of post-war slumber and revived the glamour of Paris, adding a bit of fun into the mix.
 Associated with Harper’s Bazaar, Vogue, and The New Yorker, but also involved in a multitude of individual projects, as well as cooperations, Avedon created his own very easily identifiable style.
 During his earlier years in Paris, he was often working on location and exploiting the spontaneous opportunities occurring there.
 This resulted in photos effortlessly mixing glamour with a wink of an eye.

 Coming back to the UK and a less glamorous side of life.
 I wanted to introduce to you the Vintage Britain series, published by Hoxton Mini Press.
-In their own words, it is ‘a series celebrating the recent history of these isles through rather nice photography’.
+In their own words, it is “a series celebrating the recent history of these isles through rather nice photography.”
 This book celebrates the part of what is now mostly known as Canary Wharf.
 The change that occurred there over the past 40 years is astounding.
-After the Second World War, this became one of the biggest inland ports in the world, only to fail within a few decades with the advent of container freight transportation.
+After World War II, this became one of the biggest inland ports in the world, only to fail within a few decades with the advent of container freight transportation.
 Then in the 1980s, London Docklands Development Corporation came into existence and the process of Docklands redevelopment began.

 The Seattle Parks and Recreation, together with Dance for Joy organize an annual series of free dance classes in the city’s green spaces.
 Anyone can join, no equipment or skills are necessary, only the will to enjoy dancing with others.
 Constance Brinkley has documented many editions of this event, but it is the 2014 one that I happened to have access to.
 It is sheer joy in a book, it’ll make you smile and want to dance.
 The book itself is small, but beautifully published and beats many heavier hitters in terms of the emotion in packs.
-It is everything we’ve missed in 2020 and we’re hoping to regain in 2021, joy, silliness, dancing, being with other people for the sheer fun of it.
 A truly feel-good book, if you’ve seen Love Actually, it is like the opening scene at Heathrow.

 Depardon captures Glasgow’s grand architecture, a lot of it a legacy of the city’s Victorian prosperity.
 But he also captures the destitution and poverty of its inhabitants.
 Similar to the book about the Isle of Dogs, we have here a world that no longer exists, but it is a very different take.
 Where in the Isle of Dogs we already see the change coming, Glasgow seems mired in hopelessness.
 The only moderately joyful people on the streets are children.
 It is a bleak vision, but there is also an undercurrent of resilience and irony as if the inhabitants don’t take themselves too seriously.

-As I mentioned this was a subjective selection from the bookshelves I had available to me.
+As I mentioned this was a subjective selection of photography books from the bookshelves I had available.
 I followed my gut and my mother’s suggestions, so it is a personal list.
-Now, I’d like to propose a little game, please go to your bookshelves and pick your favorite books about art, photography, film, or music and share them with us in comments or on social media!
-Let’s snoop on each other’s bookshelves 😉
+Now, I’d like to propose a little game, please go to your bookshelves and pick your favorite books about art, photography, film, or music and share them with us in the comments or on social media!
+Let’s snoop on each other’s bookshelves.